eclipse-hono/hono/site/content/deployment/openshift.md

 hono-service-messaging         172.30.114.146   <none>        5671/TCP                                     2m
 influxdb                       172.30.203.114   <none>        2003/TCP,8083/TCP,8086/TCP                   2m
 ~~~

-Using the *OpenShift Origin client tools* way, these services are accessible using the related `CLUSTER-IP` and the *internal* ports (i.e. 8080, 5671, ...).

 Using the *Minishift* way, you have to use the Minishift VM's IP address (that you can get with the `minishift ip` command) and the so called *node ports* (i.e. 30080, 30671, ...).
 In the following sections the `$(minishift ip)` is used  in order to put the IP address of the Minishift VM into the command to execute.